sosuisen/gitddb-site/docs/guide/about.md

 :green_book: Manage JSON documents in Git repository by CRUD and collection APIs.

-:rocket: Synchronize automatically with a remote repository.
+:rocket: Synchronize automatically with remote repositories.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*(No need to resolve conflicts manually!)*